mmbman/Katagiri/1984-05-16-Awakening-of-Faith-Talk-10.md

 **Someone:** *[Unintelligible.]*

 **Katagiri Roshi:** Yes.
-How about this: time is produced by the change of all things.
+How about this: “time is produced by the change of all things.”
 What do I mean, for example?

 **Someone:** Well, everything that has substance has a beginning and an end, or appears and disappears.
 So the duration of its manifestation would be time.